ics-jku/RVVRadar/README.md

 ## Directory Structure
- * core .. rvvbmark framework
+ * core ..
+RVVRadar framework
  * algorithms .. algorithms and their implementations